Professional Member of Editorial Freelancers Association and Publishers Marketplace.

 I can edit both Microsoft Word and PDF files.

 Book Proposal Critique

 IMPORTANT: Please let me know which literary agents you are submitting to before I evaluate the proposal, as each agency’s requirements differ.
 Book proposal writing and revision help is also available, if desired.

 For this service, I will read through your proposal, making in-text comments and putting together a formal critique letter.
-In this evaluation, I will note strengths and weaknesses within each proposal element and also offer suggestions for improvement.
+In this evaluation, I will note strengths and weaknesses within each proposal element and offer suggestions for improvement.
 After the query letter, the proposal is a nonfiction writer’s most important marketing piece in his or her quest toward publication.
 Fiction writers will have to submit proposal elements, such as a novel synopsis and about-the-author page.
-Again, individual agent and publishing house submission requirements differ.
+Again, submission requirements may vary among individual agents and publishing houses.

 Query Letter Critique and Revision

 Your query letter is the most important element in your proposal package.
 This letter is the first piece of writing an agent or a publisher will read, so it has to be your very best work: compelling, well structured, and letter-perfect.

 For this service, I will read through your letter and provide suggestions for improvement.
 We will then go back and forth until the letter is the best it can be.

 Researched Agent List

 Let me help you find the best agents for your manuscript!
-I will conduct solid research to compile a list of at least six agents and/or publishing houses (if desired) that seem a good fit for your work.
+I will conduct solid research to compile a list of agents and publishing houses (if desired) that seem a good fit for your work.
 This list will include the reasons I chose each agent or pub house—information that will help you tweak your template query letter to each.